UofA-SPEAR/software/README.md

 sudo curl -sSL https://get.docker.com/ | sh
 ```

+Note: you may need to install curl if you don't have it already.

+On Ubuntu: `sudo apt-get install curl`

 ## Docker setup

 If you've never used docker, you'll have to do a little bit of setup.